MathewBarnard/aicon/README.md

 - [ ] Generate our own Material Design theme.
 (Currently editing a pre-built theme)
 - [ ] Character Sheet Editor
-- [ ] Factions/Templates Added to Foe Creation
+- [x] Factions/Templates Added to Foe Creation
+- [ ] Monstrosity Support
 - [ ] Status display to track stances, buffs & debuffs on combatants.
 - [ ] Import feature to allow custom Foes to be added to encounters.